drvinceknight/pfm/book/tools-for-mathematics/08-statistics/tutorial/main.md

 st.median(m)
 ```

-To calculate the quartiles, we use `statistics.quantiles` and specify that we
+To calculate the quartiles, use `statistics.quantiles` and specify that you
 want to separate the date in to $n=4$ quarters.

 ```{code-cell} ipython3